-By default, language usage privileges for UDRs are granted to user informix and users with the DBA privilege.
-However, only user informix can grant language usage privileges to other users.
-Users with the DBA privilege have language usage privileges, but cannot grant these privileges to other users.
+By default, language usage privilege on SPL is are granted to user informix and to users who hold the DBA privilege.
+Only user informix, however, can grant language usage privileges to other users.
+Users with the DBA privilege hold language usage privileges, but cannot grant these privileges to other users.
+Usage privilege to create SPL routines is granted to PUBLIC by default.

-The following statement shows how user informix might grant the users mays, jones, and freeman permission to create a UDR in C:

-GRANT USAGE ON LANGUAGE C TO mays, jones, freeman
+The following statement shows how user informix might revoke from PUBLIC but grant to users mays, jones, and freeman permission to create UDRs in SPL: REVOKE USAGE ON LANGUAGE SPL FROM PUBLIC GRANT USAGE ON LANGUAGE SPL TO mays, jones, freeman